 Login to your Fedora system and open a terminal.
 Now upgrade the current packages to the latest version by running the following command.

 Step 1 – Install MySQL on Amazon Linux

-The Amazon Linux default repositories contains Mariadb packages for the installation.
-To install MySQL community relese, first configure MySQL yum repository on your machine.
+The Amazon Linux default repositories contain MariaDB packages for the installation.
+To install the MySQL community release, first, configure MySQL yum repository on your machine.

 sudo rpm -Uvh https://dev.mysql.com/get/mysql57-community-release-el7-11.noarch.rpm